-Number: CESWF-15-RGP-12 (Re-issuance)
+Number: CESWF-20-RGP-12 (SWF-2019-00411) Activity: Modification and/or Alteration of Corps of

-Activity: Modification and/or Alteration of Corps of Engineers Projects and Associated Regulated Activities
+Activity: Modification and/or Alteration of Corps of Engineers Projects and Other Regulated Activities

-Date: December 18, 2014
+Date: November 15, 2019

-The purpose of this public notice is to inform you of a proposal for work in which you might be interested.
-It is also to solicit your comments and information to better enable us to make a reasonable decision on factors affecting the public interest.
-We hope you will participate in this process.
+The purpose of this public notice is to inform you of the proposed re-issuance of Regional General Permit (RGP) 12 which allows for the discharge of dredge and/or fill material into waters of the US associated with Modifications and/or Alternations of Corps of Engineers Projects and Associated Regulated Activities.
+This is a proposal for work in which you might be interested.
+We solicit your comments to better enable us to make a reasonable decision on factors affecting the public interest.
+We hope you will participate in the process.

-Regulatory Program

-Since its early history, the U.S. Army Corps of Engineers has played an important role in the development of the nation's water resources.
+- Regulatory Program Since its early history, the U.S. Army Corps of Engineers has played an important role in the development of the nation's water resources.
 Originally, this involved construction of harbor fortifications and coastal defenses.
 Later duties included the improvement of waterways to provide avenues of commerce.
-An important part of our mission today is the protection of the nation's waterways through the administration of the U.S. Army Corps of Engineers Regulatory Program.

-Section 10

-The U.S. Army Corps of Engineers is directed by Congress under Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403) to regulate all work or structures in or affecting the course, condition or capacity of navigable waters of the United States.
-The intent of this law is to protect the navigable capacity of waters important to interstate commerce.
+An important part of our mission today is the protection of the nation's waterways through the administration of the U.S. Army Corps of Engineers Regulatory Program. - Section 10 The U.S. Army Corps of Engineers is directed by Congress under Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403) to regulate all work or structures in or affecting the course, condition or capacity of navigable waters of the United States.
+The intent of this law is to protect the navigable capacity of waters important to interstate commerce. - Section 404 The U.S. Army Corps of Engineers is directed by Congress under Section 404 of the Clean Water Act (33 USC 1344) to regulate the discharge of dredged and fill material into all waters of the United States, including wetlands.

-Section 404

-The U.S. Army Corps of Engineers is directed by Congress under Section 404 of the Clean Water Act (33 USC 1344) to regulate the discharge of dredged and fill material into all waters of the United States, including wetlands.
 The intent of the law is to protect the nation's waters from the indiscriminate discharge of material capable of causing pollution and to restore and maintain their chemical, physical and biological integrity.